 - Prevented from rendering assistance: A driver involved in a collision with another vehicle is required to stop, exchange information, and render assistance if needed.
 If you are trapped in your vehicle after a crash or otherwise unable to render assistance to an injured person in the other vehicle, you cannot be held criminally liable for failing to do so.

 - Failure to provide information was not willful: Drivers involved in crashes that cause property damage or injuries are required to exchange information, regardless of fault for the accident.
 If you were incapacitated by your injuries and driven away by another person to get medical attention, you cannot be blamed for failing to provide the required information.

 Leaving the scene of an accident carries stiff criminal penalties, particularly when it is charged as a felony.
-If you are facing hit and run charges, your best course of action is to speak with an experienced criminal defense attorney as soon as possible.
+If you are facing hit-and-run charges, your best course of action is to speak with an experienced San Diego criminal defense attorney as soon as possible.
 Having a skilled legal defense gives you a better chance of obtaining the most favorable outcome in your case.

 Don’t Waste Any Time!